 How did the reality of working at Clarify compare to your expectations?

 I was concerned that it was going to be a very “salesy” organisation.
 A couple of my friends worked in sales & recruitment at the time and I was terrified it was going to be like the Wolf of Wall Street; people shouting across the room, being publicly shamed for not hitting target, all that jazz!
-I actually recall bringing that up in my interview and the interviewer’s face was a picture!
-Working at Clarify isn’t like that at all!
-It’s a really supportive environment and everyone is really happy to roll up their sleeves and help others – you’re not on your own.
+I actually recall bringing that up in my interview and the interviewer’s face was a picture.
+Working at Clarify isn’t like that at all, it’s a supportive and collaborative environment where everyone is happy to roll up their sleeves and help others.

 What’s kept you at Clarify?

-I want to give an answer that’s something different to ‘the people’, because everyone always says the people.
+I want to give an answer that’s something different to ‘the people’, because everyone always says that.

-Honestly I think it’s partly the customers and partly the culture here.
-I worked in an environment previously where if there was a problem or something wasn’t working as well as it should, there were no discussions on how to improve, and ultimately just felt like a very small business mind-set.
-Whereas here because, obviously, we want to grow and we want to expand, there is an emphasis on “Let’s work through the problem” rather than bury our heads in the sand, and I like that.
+Honestly, I think it’s partly the customers and partly the culture.
+I worked in an environment previously where if there was a problem or something wasn’t working as well as it should, there were no discussions on how to improve.
+In contrast, here we want to grow and expand, so there is an emphasis on working through a problem and thinking of solutions.
 I like to run at a problem and in my experience, that’s a very Clarify-way of resolving things.

-The other thing, like I said, is the customer.
-It’s not always going to be easy, and there are going to be issues, but it’s nice to be in an environment where you’re working with somebody instead of reporting into them.
+The other factor is the customer.
+It’s not always going to be easy, but it’s nice to be in an environment where you’re working with somebody instead of reporting into them.
 The way we set up our programs, because we’re a professional services business, is geared to working with the customer to solve their problems and to reach their goals rather than generating leads, and I think that makes a big difference to me.

 How would you describe the culture at Clarify?

 I would say it’s a very positive culture.
-I think that even when its crunch time, and even when it’s difficult, its energising being in this environment.
-If I were to use 3 words to describe it I’d say: energetic, engaging and entertaining!
+I think that even when it’s crunch time or difficult, the environment is energising!
+If I were to use three words to describe it I’d say: energetic, engaging and entertaining!

 What would you say your favourite things about Clarify are?

 Obviously the Christmas social is always a highlight!
 And I like that fact that although there are friendship groups, it’s not cliquey.
-If someone’s organised something and you want to go along-you’re always welcome.
+If someone’s organised something and you want to go along then you’re always welcome.